Root hits ton as England take command

 Having come in at 4-1, he looked supreme from the outset, cracking a pull shot for four from his ninth ball and driving perfectly through the covers soon after.

 His second-innings 109 in the Antigua draw was chanceless.
-In Barbados, on a similarly flat pitch, he did offer two chances. but errors saw him reprieved.
+In Barbados, on a similarly flat pitch, he did offer two chances, but errors saw him reprieved.

 First he appeared to inside edge onto his pad and into the gloves of wicketkeeper Joshua da Silva but umpire Nigel Duguid was unmoved following a half-hearted West Indies appeal.